risk-first/website/Software-Dependency-Risk.md

 ### 2. Software Libraries

-By choosing a particular software library, we are making a move on the [Risk Landscape](Risk-Landscape) in the hope of moving to place with more favourable risks. <!-- tweet-end --> Typically, using library code offers a [Schedule Risk](Scarcity-Risk#schedule-risk) and [Complexity Risk](Complexity-Risk) [Silver Bullet](Silver-Bullets) - a high-speed route over the risk landscape to somewhere nearer where we want to be.
+By choosing a particular software library, we are making a move on the [Risk Landscape](Risk-Landscape) in the hope of moving to a place with more favourable risks. <!-- tweet-end --> Typically, using library code offers a [Schedule Risk](Scarcity-Risk#schedule-risk) and [Complexity Risk](Complexity-Risk) [Silver Bullet](Silver-Bullets) - a high-speed route over the risk landscape to somewhere nearer where we want to be.
 But, in return we expect to pick up:

 - **[Communication Risk](Communication-Risk)**: because we now have to learn how to communicate with this new dependency.
 - **[Boundary Risk](Boundary-Risk)**: - because now are limited to using the functionality provided by this dependency.
 We have chosen it over alternatives and changing to something else would be more work and therefore costly.

-But, it's quite possible that we could wind up in a worse place than we started out, by using a library that's out-of-date, riddled with bugs or badly supported.  i.e. Full of new, hidden [Feature Risk](Feature-Risk).
+But, it's quite possible that we could wind up in a worse place than we started out, by using a library that's out-of-date, riddled with bugs or badly supported.  i.e. full of new, hidden [Feature Risk](Feature-Risk).

 It's _really easy_ to make bad decisions about which tools to use because the tools don't (generally) advertise their deficiencies. <!-- tweet-end --> After all, they don't generally know how _you_ will want to use them.